 One of the most complex aspects of signing up to exchange currency is the portion where you have to prove your identify.
 Particularly for Americans, this is a major obstacle that you have to combat due to the Anti-Money Laundering Act and the Corrupt Foreign Practices Act.
 These two provisions place stringent requirements on the financial industry that force them to comply and be extra diligent, particularly when they deal with those who hold an United States passport.
-The important aspect to realize about this process is regardless of your nationality, you will likely not be making a currency transfer the same day that you register for MoneyCorp’s website.
+The important aspect to realize about this process is that if your nationality is American, you will likely not be making a currency transfer the same day that you register for MoneyCorp’s website.
+In the UK

 For MoneyCorp, their website was almost too secure!
 To start, look at their complicated method to answer a security question.
 Below in the picture, you will see my panel to enter the answer to my security question by numeric characters.

 Moneycorp works in a very secure fashion.
 They want to be absolutely confident you are who you claim to be, and that by any means there will be no way to breach into your account.
 This is why there is a rather lengthy form which requires you to input all the information about your self, the trade and what it’s for, and ask you to create elaborated security questions they could use to identify you.
 I like that aspect of theirs – it may take a bit longer to sign up but once you do you are certain no one besides yourself or whomever you approved to this account will be allowed to use it.

 As a part of the sign up process you need to provide a proof to your domicile.
 In some countries like UK, Europe, Australia and some U.S states, you don’t need to do much more than give out a few details and they match it all in the back-end of their system and come up with a conclusion whether you are who you claim you are, and reside where you claim you reside.